fluent/fluent-plugin-s3/README.md

 SQS queue on the region same as S3 bucket.
 We must setup SQS queue and S3 event notification before use this plugin.

+:warning: Be sure to keep a close eye on S3 costs, as a few user have reported [unexpectedly high costs](https://github.com/fluent/fluent-plugin-s3/issues/160).

 ## Requirements

 | fluent-plugin-s3  | fluentd | ruby |